The Australian Government manages over 10 million km² of ocean, one of the largest marine jurisdictions in the world.

 In 2009 an oil and gas leak occurred at an offshore drilling platform in the Montara oil field, off the Western Australian coast.
 A commission of inquiry was formed to investigate the cause and circumstances of this incident and the effectiveness of government regulation.
 Read about the Australian Government response to the Montara Commission of Inquiry.

 Although offshore incidents are rare, planning and preparedness are essential to ensure a timely and coordinated response.
-See how we tested our response to a mock offshore oil spill in Exercise Ningaloo Challenge 2017.
+See how we tested our response to a mock offshore oil spill in Exercise Ningaloo Challenge 2017 and Oil Spill Response Exercise 2019.

 We regulate Australia’s offshore oil and gas health and safety regime, which aims to: